-Mixing Tramadol and Alcohol: Effects, Dangers, and Treatment
+Mixing Tramadol & Alcohol: Effects, Dangers, and Treatment

-Tramadol is relatively safe when taken as prescribed by a doctor; however, when combined with alcohol, benzodiazepines, and other central nervous system (CNS) depressants, the substances can have exacerbated depressant effects.
+Tramadol is an opioid painkiller that, while relatively safe when taken as prescribed by a doctor, can lead to negative health outcomes when combined with alcohol, benzodiazepines, and other central nervous system (CNS) depressants.
 This can result in dangerous outcomes, including respiratory depression, coma, and even death.3, 4

 If you use tramadol and alcohol, it is important to know the potential risks of combining these substances.
 This article will help you understand the effects and dangers of combining the 2, and how to seek help if you are struggling with addiction.